ali-ab-2003/Leetcode/Remove Duplicates/readME.md

     # Navigate to the Leetcode directory
     cd Leetcode

-    # Navigate to the Array2 directory
+    # Navigate to the Remove Duplicates directory
     cd Array2
     ```